Priyu623/TASK-14/README.md

 # ANSIBLE_DOCKER_SSH

-🔰 14.2 Further in ARTH -
+✍TASK DESCRIPTION :

-Task 10 We have to create an Ansible playbook that will retrieve newContainer IP and update the inventory.
+⚡ Create An Ansible Playbook that will Retrieve New Container IP and Update the Inventory.

-So that further Configuration of Webserver could be done inside that Container.
+⚡So further Configuration of Webserver could be done inside that Container .